Using the Mood Meter to Interrupt Emotional Reactivity

 How a Pause Is Caused by the Mood Meter

 Energy and pleasantness are the two dimensions along which the Mood Meter arranges emotions.
 At the precise moment when reactions typically take place, this structure promotes reflection.
+Explore The Role of Pause in Emotional Regulation.

 The Mood Meter asks important questions rather than automatically responding: